I am going to tell you the best way to unlock an iPhone 6. This method works on all variations of the phone including 6S, 6 Plus & 6S Plus.

 When you request to have your iPhone unlocked it is no longer listed in the database as having to use a SIM with a specific IMSI.
 Instead, you can use any SIM with any IMSI.

 This means you are free to decide which network you want to use.

 Initially, I needed to find who to use.

-I did a quick Google search to find as many companies that offered a network unlocking service as possible.
+I did a quick Google search to find as many companies as possible that offered a service to unlock iPhone 6.

 I looked at each of their websites and reviewed them carefully.
 I also dropped them an email to check that there was someone in charge.

 This reduced my list drastically to 10 different companies offering an unlock service.

 I then decided to find out what customers thought of them by reviewing feedback left on TrustPilot, RipooffReport, and TrustmarkReviews.
 This reduced my list down to 4 finalists who I wanted to test thoroughly.